Terms & Conditions

 • Each diver must use a PERSONAL dive computer with every dive!

-• Each diver is advised to carry a Surface Marker Buoy.
-(On night dives EVERY diver must carry at least on torch!)
+• On night dives EVERY diver must carry at least on torch!

 • Boat Changes: In the unlikely event that we, Sea Queen Fleet, must change the boat which has been booked -for reasons beyond our control- we aim to provide a boat of the same standard.

-• Please note that diving after the consumption of alcohol is not allowed; divers should drink beer etc. only in the evening after the last dive, and also then only in moderation for those divers, who want to join the morning dive.
-Our dive guides are instructed to expel a diver from the morning dive, if there is the possibility of him/her being under the influence of alcohol from heavy drinking in the evening or night before.
+• Please note that diving after the consumption of alcohol is not allowed; divers should drink beer etc. only in the evening after the last dive, and even then only in moderation for those divers who wish to participate in the morning dive.
+Our dive guides are instructed to exclude a diver from the morning dive if there is a possibility that he/she is under the influence of alcohol due to heavy drinking the evening or night before.

 Note that our compulsory Boat Accident Insurance does not cover any accidents, which occur under the influence of drugs or alcohol.